-We have applied to register in China the Chinese and English dual-language "SouFun" trademark as well as "SouFun" in English and "搜房" ("SouFun" in Chinese) individually, and have successfully registered such trademarks in some industry categories, but our applications for certain other industry categories conflict with existing registrations or applications for similar trademarks by another PRC company in such industry categories, which have resulted in ongoing litigations.
-In 2015, we obtained new trademarks "Fang.com" in English and "房天下" ("Fang Tian Xia" in Chinese) and began to market our services under these new brands in connection with the transformation of our business model.
-We therefore do not currently expect our business would be materially and adversely affected even if we eventually do lose the right to use the trademark relating to "SouFun" in certain limited industry categories.
+We have applied to register in China the Chinese and English dual-language "SouFun" trademark as well as "SouFun" in English and "\(\subseteq \subseteq \)" ("SouFun" in Chinese) individually, and have successfully registered such trademarks in some industry categories, but our applications for certain other industry categories conflict with existing registrations or applications for similar trademarks by another PRC company in such industry categories, which have resulted in ongoing litigations.
+In 2015, we obtained new trademarks "Fang.com" in English and "\(\subseteq \subsete

 Moreover, we have previously been involved in disputes arising from alleged infringement of third parties' copyrights on our websites and mobile apps, such as the use of photos or articles to which we did not have the rights, which led to judgments against us.
 We could be subject to similar claims, suits or judgments in the future if we post information to which we do not have the rights.
 Any such claims, regardless of merits, may involve us in time-consuming and costly litigation or investigation and divert significant management and staff resources.
 If we are found to have violated the intellectual property rights of others, we may be enjoined from using such intellectual property and may also be ordered to pay fines or monetary damages.
 As a result, we would be required to enter into expensive royalty or licensing arrangements or to develop alternative technologies, business methods, content or other intellectual property.
 We expect that the likelihood of such claims may increase as the number of competitors in our markets grows and as related patents and trademarks are registered and copyrights are obtained by such competitors.
-In addition, as we have expanded, and may continue to expand, our business into new geographical markets, we may be exposed to such claims in jurisdictions other than China and the scope of intellectual property protection in these overseas jurisdictions may be different from or greater than that in China.
-The intellectual property laws in overseas jurisdictions, if successful, could require us to pay significant compensatory and punitive damage awards as well as expose us to costly and time-consuming litigation or investigations, all of which could materially disrupt our business and have a material adverse effect on our growth and profitability.
+In addition, as we have expanded, and may continue to expand, our business into new geographical markets, we may be exposed to such claims in jurisdictions other than China and the scope of intellectual property protection in these overseas jurisdictions may also impose more stringent compliance requirements and cause more potential damages or penalties than those in China.
+Such claims in overseas jurisdictions, if successful, could require us to pay significant compensatory and punitive damage awards as well as expose us to costly and time-consuming litigation or investigations, all of which could materially disrupt our business and have a material adverse effect on our growth and profitability.